Why I Quit My Corporate Job?

 In the next six months that followed, I worked with my team to ameliorate the condition and develop an amicable relationship with my peers-turned-subordinates.
 I also developed a good relationship with my counterparts in the US and Mexico.
 However, not everything was going in the right direction.

 I had realised by then that my new manager was inexperienced in this new setup.
 Not only did he lack experience handling a Mechanical team, he did not resolve any conflict with an expected rigour.
 I had a feeling that he too was forced to take up this new role that is beyond his competency.
 I had to override him to resolve conflicts and pull in his boss for all important discussions.
-In most of those meetings, I found him defenceless.
+In most of those meetings, I found him absolutely defenceless.
 I must also admit that as a reaction to what had happened, I had turned rebellious.
 I left no chance to display my discontent.

 Heading a new product line was perfectly okay with me but venturing into systems engineering wasn’t something I was very keen on.
 I had my doubts and rightly so, because at this stage of my career, I could not take un-calculated risks.
 I discussed all my concerns with the leadership and they clearly had no answers to my questions.
 They lacked a vision for this role and instead, expected me to define it myself.
 This was funny, because, they had forced upon me a decision and now they wanted me to figure out what to do with it.
 I had realised by then that assigning two different roles to one person was a stupid decision.
 My repeated meetings and expression of discontent did not trigger any alarm in the management.
 They perhaps thought, that like every other time, I would simply accept this malarkey.
 This time, they were surely wrong.
 Such arrogance, if exists, has to be shown its true place.

 One has to understand that the authority that the management has over its employees is only bound by a contract that has been signed.
-The contract, is just a piece of paper and it can be rejected at any time; thus ripping away those privileges from them.
+The contract, is just a piece of paper and it can be rejected at any given time; thus ripping away those privileges from them.
 An organisation can easily replace a skillset, but what they can never replace, is a personality.
 Therefore, employee engagements are greatly valued in the corporate world.

 However, let the reader note that my issues with the management are not the only reason that led to this decision.
 If it were, then I could have switched companies.
 Additionally, I am experienced in handling such conflicts.
 But, this time, all the above listed thoughts were resurfacing.
 Quitting this company and joining another did not make sense anymore as no matter where one goes, one will face such conflicts and one will end up wasting a lot of energy solving them.
 For me, this conflict turned out to be the final straw.